 I have been so busy this week that I haven't thought about writing anything but school papers.
 I had to laugh recently because I asked two graduates to proof one of my papers.
 Both cringed and said, "I'm having PTSD symptoms right

-where the female agent saves the day once again.
+novel where the female agent saves the day once again.
 That's my favorite kind of book.
 I love those types of movies too and imagine myself being able to fight men twice my size single-handily and winning.
 Such a dreamer I am.

-Today I went to the Alaska Native Heritage Center with Set Free Alaska- where I am doing my
+Today I went to the Alaska Native Heritage Center with Set Free Alaska- where I am

-later this year.
+in Homer later this year.
 While I am sad that there is a need for more treatment centers, I am delighted that faith-based options are available to men and women who need the treatment.

 life to live.